-- Full burn means more power and a lower fuel consumption
+- Full burn means more power and lowers fuel consumption

 Unlike 2-stroke oil.
-4-stroke oil is not pre-mixed with gas.
+4-stroke oil is not pre-mixed with fuel.
 It is more similar to the type of oil that you would put into your car.
-4-stroke dirt bike oil can get a bit confusing as it comes in a variety of different weights.
-To keep things simple, consult your dirt bike manual and find what weight of oil your bike should use.
+Choosing the best 4 stroke oil can be daunting as four stroke comes in a variety of different weights.
+Consult your bike’s manual and find what weight of oil your bike should use.
 Your 4-stroke dirt bike will likely use 10w-40 oil as that is one of the most common options.

 To help you find the best 4-stroke oil, we have reviewed our top 4.
 You will find them listed below:

-1. Yamalube All Purpose 4 Four Stroke Oil
+1. Yamalube All Purpose 4 Four Stroke Dirt Bike Oil

-Whether or not you ride a Yamaha motocross bike, Yamalube is an oil that will perform to your expectations.
-It is a performance blended mineral oil designed to give your engine a long fulfilling life.
-It is perfect for use in mx bikes but will also work well in other engines such as ATVs and side by sides.
+Whether or not you ride a Yamaha motocross bike, Yamalube is an oil that will exceed your expectations.
+It is a performance blended mineral oil designed to give your engine long life.
+It is perfect for use in MX bikes but will also work well in other engines such as ATVs, go-carts and side by sides.

-Of the upmost importance is clutch performance, and the Yamalube all-purpose dirt bike oil is certified to exceed the requirements of JASO MA to assure you that your wet clutch performance while using this oil will be second to none.
-Clean additives are included in the oils makeup which allows your dirt bike’s engine components to stay corrosion and dirt free.
+Clean additives are included in the makeup of Yamalue oil, meaning your dirt bike’s engine components to stay corrosion and dirt free.
 If you do ride a Yamaha and are unsure of other oils use Yamalube.
 It will give you peace of mind purely because it is designed specifically for your dirt bike.

 - OE Yamaha oil